OPEFFORT/tools/README.md

 1. We recommend that you create a new email address that will act as the central admin address for your project.
 Eg. ucsls.organization@gmail.com.
 You can then use this as the admin and identity for all online resources of your project.

 2. Assuming that you are using github or gitlab we recommend you create a new organization for your project.
-If you will be publishing containers are part of your project we also recommend that you create an docker image registery organization.
+If you will be publishing containers as part of your project we also recommend that you create an docker image registery organization.